 At the end of 2019, a 3D version was added.
 This added a 3D overlay to the maps that allowed photographers to see if the sunrise would be shaded by a mountain.
 Currently, the 3D version is iOS only, but the non-3D is available on Android too.

 Many photographers use the VSCO presets for Lightroom and Camera RAW.
-These film emulation presets allow photographers to quickly apply a style to an image.
+These film emulation presets allow photographers to apply a style to an image quickly.
 The desktop presets for VSCO were discontinued some time back.

 VSCO is also available as a mobile app.
 This allows you to apply many of the presets and styles of the desktop version to your mobile images and video.
-The free version of the app comes with a number of included presets but you can also choose to purchase further options like a monthly or annual subscription.
+The free version of the app comes with several included presets, but you can also purchase further options like a monthly or annual subscription.

-Perhaps one of the interesting things about VSCO is how little they concentrate on standard social network mechanics such as “likes” etc. They really hone in on the photographic and less on the social.
+Perhaps one of the interesting things about VSCO is how little they concentrate on standard social network mechanics such as “likes” etc. They hone in on the photographic and less on the social.
 VSCO puts up challenges and features for users on their profiles.
-They even have an interesting montage and journal feature and with millions of active users, they are obviously doing something right.
+They even have an interesting montage and journal feature, and with millions of active users, they are doing something right.

-Anyone that takes photographs of people and properties will know how cumbersome it can be to carry and organise model and property releases.
-Mobile devices have simplified that issue immensely and one of the better apps is Releases which has all the tools required and it is free.
+Anyone that takes photographs of people and properties will know how cumbersome it can be to carry and organize model and property releases.
+Mobile devices have simplified that issue immensely, and one of the better apps is Releases which has all the tools required and it is free.

-Created by the company behind Snapwire, releases allow your models to sign industry-standard model release forms and then keep them organised for you.
-It also includes releases for property and allows all releases to be emailed in the form of a PDF.
+Created by the company behind Snapwire, releases allow your models to sign industry-standard model release forms and then keep them organized for you.
+It also includes releases for property and allows all releases to be emailed in PDF.
 It offers forms for Getty Images, Shutterstock, Adobe Stock, etc.

 The app also makes it easier for photographers by saving all information within the app so they can be retrieved for future forms.
 It also supports the most popular cloud services like G Drive and Dropbox so files can be shared easily without any hassle.